 - Set the slices of bread on a stone or cookie sheet.

-- Remove the skin and bones from the salmon, if desired.
+- Remove the bones of the salmon and skin from the salmon, if desired.
 Stir in remaining ingredients.

 - Scoop a generous spoonful of the mixture onto each slice of bread, and spread it to the edges in an even layer.